fikrifikar/eFishery-Task/README.md

 # eFishery-Task
 Repo for submit task from eFishery

-Step 1 : Download source code from github, the source code will be available in efishery-task.py file.
+Step 1 : Download / copy source code from github, the source code will be available in efishery-task.py file.

 Step 2 : Open Google Colaboratory in https://colab.research.google.com/